valohai/acolyte/README.md

 Acolyte is a lightweight resource monitoring tool designed to collect statistics in containerized environments, particularly Kubernetes.

-Acolyte monitors CPU, memory, and GPU utilization and writes the data to JSON files for easy consumption by other services.
+Acolyte monitors CPU, memory, and GPU utilization and writes the data as JSON to rotated files or standard output for easy consumption by other services.
 It's designed to run alongside your application in the same container and built with compatibility in mind.

-Acolyte is configured through environment variables:
+Acolyte is configured through environment variables – by default, you don't necessarily have to configure anything.

+### General

 * `RUST_LOG`: log level e.g. debug; default: info
+* `ACOLYTE_NO_RESTART`: if set, Acolyte will not restart itself if it encounters an error; default: false

+### Collection

+* `ACOLYTE_STAT_INTERVAL_MS`: interval between stats collection in milliseconds; default: 5000
+* `ACOLYTE_CPU_SAMPLE_RATE_MS`: sample window for CPU usage in milliseconds; default: 100

+### Output

+* `ACOLYTE_OUTPUT_MODE`: `dir` (default): write to files in `ACOLYTE_STATS_DIR`, `stdout`: write to standard output

+#### Stats directory

 * `ACOLYTE_STATS_DIR`: directory where stat files are written; default: /tmp/acolyte/stats
-* `ACOLYTE_STAT_INTERVAL_MS`: interval between stats collection in milliseconds; default: 5000
 * `ACOLYTE_MAX_STATS_ENTRIES`: maximum number of stat files to keep; default: 12

-* `ACOLYTE_CPU_SAMPLE_RATE_MS`: sample window for CPU usage in milliseconds; default: 100
+### Sentry

 * `SENTRY_DSN`: optional Sentry DSN for error reporting
 * `CLUSTER_NAME`: optional cluster identification for Sentry